-- \ A trait is controlled by two factors (eg:- Tt) - \ One trait is expressed (dominant trait) eg: Tall T The other remains hidden (recessive trait) eg: t - \ The hidden trait appears in the second generation. - \ The ratio of the dominant and recessive in the second generation is 3:1. - \ Factors of each pair segragate and assort independently to each offspring.
+- A trait is controlled by the combination of two factors. - One trait is expressed (dominant trait) and the other remains hidden (recessive trait) in F1 generation. - The trait which remains hidden in the first generation appears in the second generation. - The ratio of the dominant and recessive traits in the second generation is 3:1.